amirghedira/RentManager-RestAPI-MySQL-/readme.md

 Link: [https://www.npmjs.com/package/mysql](https://www.npmjs.com/package/mysql)
 # What I learned ?

- When I first used nodejs I built more API with Mysql, this is not my first API manipulating MySQL databases.
+ When I first used NodeJS I built more API with MySQL, this is not my first API manipulating MySQL databases.
-But you can learn more things from this project, actually its really simple and easy to learn from it.
+But you can learn more things from this project, actually it's really simple and easy to learn from it.
 Also you can expend it how you want.
 Finally, with your creativity, you can actually build your own rest API based on this model.